ProjectSeptemberInc/freek/README.md

 <br/>
 #### Execute an OnionT with `.value`

-`prg` has type `OnionT[Free, PRG#Cop, O, A]` but you want to execute it as a Free Monad, not this weird OnionT-stuff.
+`prg` has type `OnionT[Free, PRG.Cop, O, A]` but you want to execute it as a Free Monad, not this weird OnionT-stuff.

 It's as simple as you would do with Monad Transformers: access the underlying Free with `.value`